dustinmcafee/rustvncserver/TECHNICAL.md

 ### Overview

 Tight encoding is the most sophisticated compression algorithm in VNC, featuring 5 distinct compression modes with intelligent content-based selection.
-It is fully implemented and operational in RustVNC.
+It is fully implemented and operational in this library.

 ### The 5 Compression Modes